eliseeviam/wallets-service/README.md

 # Wallets service

-Wallets service provides API for creating and fetching wallets, making deposits and transfers between wallets, fetching transfers history
+Wallets service provides API for creating and fetching wallets, making deposits and transfers between wallets, fetching transfers history.

+Balance is stored in USD cents.
+Balance in 100 means $1.00.
+Numeric types also could be used.
+But in case of USD it seems over engineered.

 ### Running